5 Interesting Activities in the Lake District this May

 Things to do this May in the Lake District

-With two bank holidays breaking up this long month the Lake District is abuzz with delicious dining, fantastic festivals, superb shows and verdant countryside.
+With two bank holidays breaking up this long month the Lake District is abuzz.
+There are plenty of interesting activities in the Lake District this May.
+You can experience delicious dining, fantastic festivals, superb shows and verdant countryside.
 Come and have a look at some more unusual things to in the Lake District this May.

 Emerald Lake, Hodge Close

 If bank holiday festivals and events are not your thing and you’d like to escape the crowds, then this one is for you.
-The emblem of love and success, Emerald is the birthstone of the month of May and for those who don’t know about it, ‘Emerald Lake’ at Hodge Close Quarry, Langdale, is one of the Lake District’s secret gems.
+The emblem of love and success, Emerald is the birthstone of May.
+For those who don’t know about it, ‘Emerald Lake’ at Hodge Close Quarry, Langdale, is one of the Lake District’s secret gems.

 Known locally as ‘Emerald Lake’, because of it’s deep, elegant colouring, this slate quarry is best viewed from above.
 Look down on Hodge Close, one of several open mines in the Tilberthwaite Valley.